w3c/wot/testing/online/intel.md

 TDs are available from the services below, but in case the services are down [here are cached results](intel_sample_tds.jsonld).

+**Caveats**:
+* TD registration with the Thing Directory is currently broken so the Thing Directories are empty.
+* TDs contain use local addresses.
+Replace the `base` with a base address for one of the portals, such as `https://portal.mmccool.net:9023/api/oic`, to get a TD usable from outside the local network.

 #### HTTPS Proxy and Basic Auth
 * OCF Gateway (IoT REST API Server running on gateway)
     - [`oic/res`](https://portal.mmccool.net:9023/api/oic/res)